Freddie Freeman Player Props: Dodgers vs. Pirates

 Freddie Freeman At The Plate

-- Among qualified hitters, he ranks fourth in batting average, while his on-base percentage ranks seventh and he is ninth in slugging.
+- Among the qualified batters in MLB, he ranks third in batting average, seventh in on-base percentage, and eighth in slugging.

-- Freeman has picked up a hit in 77.4% of his 84 games this season, with at least two hits in 38.1% of them.
+- Freeman has picked up a hit in 66 of 85 games this year, with multiple hits 32 times.

-- In 34 games this year (40.5%), Freeman has picked up an RBI, and in 11 of those games (13.1%) he had two or more.
-He has also driven in three or more of his team's runs in seven contests.
+- Freeman has picked up an RBI in 40.0% of his games this season, with two or more RBI in 12.9% of his games.
+He has also produced three or more runs in seven contests.

-- He has scored in 63.1% of his games this season, with more than one run scored in 15.5%.
+- In 53 of 85 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.